IELTS Cue Card # 235 - Describe a poisonous plant you know about

 Model Answer 3:

-Have you ever smelt a plan that has strong and unpleasant odour?
-Well, if you have, then the chances are very good that you have come across a poisonous plant.
+Have you ever smelt a plan that has a strong and unpleasant odour?
+Well, if you have, then the chances are very good that you have come across a toxic plant.
 Today, I would like to talk about one such poisonous plant which is called “tobacco” or Nicotiana tabacum.

-Interestingly enough, even though, there are very few people in this world who don’t know about this plant, even fewer people consider this pant as poisonous because of its worldwide use for thousands of years if not more.
-It is from this tobacco plant that we get the highly addictive stimulant alkaloid nicotine as well as harmala alkaloids.
+Even though most people know about this plant due to its widespread use in nicotine products and cigarettes, many of them do not know that this plant is actually poisonous.
+From tobacco plants, we get the highly addictive stimulant alkaloid nicotine as well as harmala alkaloids.
 Dried tobacco leaves are mainly used for smoking in cigarettes and cigars, as well as pipes and shishas.
 They can also be consumed as snuff, chewing tobacco, dipping tobacco and snus.

-By the way, growing annually, this tobacco plant can grow up to 4 to 5 feet tall, with leaves up to 2 feet long.
-And as for what kinds of lands are perfect for growing this plant, they grow best in places that are dry and warm.
-The best temperatures for growing tobacco are 68° to 86° F (20° to 30° C).
+By the way, tobacco plants can grow up to 4 to 5 feet tall, with leaves up to 2 feet long, and they grow annually.
+And as for what kinds of lands are perfect for growing this plant - they grow best in places that are dry and warm.
+The best temperatures for growing tobacco are 68° to 86° F ( or 20° to 30° C).

 Similar Cue Card Topics